 The incidence and prevalence of heart failure (HF) is on the increase, remains one of the most common reasons for admission to hospital, and is associated with significant morbidity and mortality.
 HF occurs due to depressed contractile and/or relaxation properties of the myocardium and there is no cure.
 Heart failure with preserved ejection fraction (HFpEF) and right HF are two common forms of the disease that are in focus here.
-Further, abnormal cardiac growth and remodeling is a hall mark of all HF and mechanisms which contribute are under investigation.
+Further, abnormal cardiac growth and remodelling is a hall mark of all HF and mechanisms which contribute are under investigation.
 The research cluster, composed of clinicians, scientists and population health experts using a wide array of inter-disciplinary approaches, is engaged in generating knowledge to better understand, manage, prevent and treat HF.

 Goals of the Cluster